 - ALT's must be completed by the date listed on the course calendar to achieve points.
-(See the Rubric on page 18 of the Nursing Student Handbook). - Students must complete the active learning templates (ALT's) and identify three critical points to remember for each ALT assessment. - Students will not be permitted to take the related proctored exam without evidence of successful completion of the non-proctored testing and remediation in the content areas.
+(See the Rubric on page 18). - Students must complete the active learning templates (ALT's) and identify three critical points to remember for each ALT assessment. - Students will not be permitted to take the related proctored exam without evidence of successful completion of the non-proctored testing and remediation in the content areas.